LordSnoosh/SEIR2222/work/w11/d3/01-02-react-effect-and-ref-hooks/README.md

 }

 // This function is never actually used in SEI CAFE, it's
-// only provided here to remind you to follow RESTful routing export function getById(id) {
+// only provided here to remind you to follow RESTful routing, etc. export function getById(id) {
   return sendRequest(`${BASE_URL}/${id}`);
 }